 This is quite simply the average amount of times that consumers search for each keyword per month.
 If you only want to see search data for your marketplace you are able to change the target location in the “Targeting” area on the top left side of the results page.

 Competition gives you an idea of how many advertisers on Adwords are bidding on that particular keyword.
 Depending on their level of competition, each keyword will be given a rating of either “Low”, “Medium” or “High”.
 The higher the competition level is for a keyword, the more advertisers are bidding on it.
 Advertisers will generally not waste their money bidding on a keyword that doesn’t get results so keywords with a “High” level of competition are generally pretty valuable.

-Suggested bid in particular is useful for assessing the worth of a keyword.
+Suggested bid, in particular, is useful for assessing the worth of a keyword.
 It is an approximation of what advertisers on Adwords are paying for ad clicks on that keyword.
 If others are willing to pay a high price for a keyword it’s usually because that keyword generates a lot of business for them.

-Once you know the search volume, competition level and average cost per click of your keywords you can begin cross some of them off of your list.
+Once you know the search volume, competition level and the average cost per click of your keywords you can begin to cross some of them off of your list.
 Consider dropping any keywords with low search volumes and low competition.
 Keywords like these rarely convert into sales and don’t provide a lot of website traffic.